-5.2.4 Salmonella on farm
+5.2.4 Prevention of Salmonella problems in herds

 In co-operation with government research establishments, the Danish pig meat industry has conducted extensive research into factors which are critical to the growth and spreading of Salmonella.
 The aim is to implement measures which prevent or reduce the occurrence of Salmonella.